Naeem-SahiL/Naeem-SahiL/README.md

-- 👋 Hi, I’m @Naeem-SahiL
+- 👋 Hi, I’m @Naeem-SahiL, working at @Techlogix Lhr as Software Engineer.
-- 👀 I’m interested in ...
+- 👀 I do work in multiple techs including .NET, Angular, AngularJs, React, Node etc.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Angular.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on React & Angular Projects, Also Wordpress
-- 📫 How to reach me ...
+- 📫 How to reach me
+- Email: muhammadnaeem3429@gmail.com
+- LinkedIn: naeemsahil

 <!---
 Naeem-SahiL/Naeem-SahiL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.